Some posts contain compensated links. Please read this disclaimer for more info.

 21. Vuglec Breg Winery

 We decided to dine in the hotel restaurant on our first evening in Marija Bistrica at Bluesun Hotel Kaj.
 The waiter kindly asked us if we would like an Aperitif, and he recommended a glass of local sparkling wine called Baronial.
 Being supporters of all things local, we gave it a try and discovered it was fantastic.
-I have to admit that I haven’t tried many Croatian Sparkling wines, but this was really impressive!
-The Waiter advised us that this sparkling was from a local producer called Vuglec Breg.
+I have to admit that I haven’t tried many Croatian Sparkling wines, but this was impressive!
+The waiter advised us that this sparkling was from a local producer called Vuglec Breg.
 We loved that sparking so much; it inspired us to go and track down Vuglec Breg and visit the winery firsthand.

 In between sipping on my sparkling and waiting for lunch, I take the baby donkey, and we go and play with the miniature horses they have on the property.
 I’ve never seen a miniature horse up close and personal, I found them very cute and friendly, but the Baby Donkey was suspicious and wouldn’t get too close.

 Our lunch arrives, and we start with some famous Zagorje soup and frog legs, followed by a roast goose.
 Mrs. CtD has a glass of the Sauvignon Blanc, and I go for the Pasion Cuvee, which is a blend of Frankovka, Pinot Noir, and Cabernet Sauvignon.
 This red blend was paired delightfully with the roast goose.

 During lunch, we get talking with the waiter, and we tell him about trying the sparkling in a restaurant and making our way to buy some of the sparkling, and he kindly invites us to go and visit their wine cellar so he can show us around and let us sample the wines we have not yet tried.
 He was so happy that we showed an interest in his product.
 These are the things I love about Croatia.